-About the Atelier Viorate –Alchemist of Gramnad 2– game itself, it’s just your standard alchemy simulation game in the vein of all the other Atelier series games before and after it.
-I know I’ve played it before on the PS2 many, many, many years ago, but I didn’t remember much about it when I picked it up again on the PSP last week.
+Atelier Viorate –Alchemist of Gramnad 2– is just your standard alchemy simulation game like all the other Atelier series games before and after it.
+I know I played it on the PS2 many, many years ago, but I didn’t remember much about it when I picked it up again on the PSP last week.
 All I remembered was it was an easier version of Atelier Judie with a shop and a lot of carrots in it.
 And that’s a pretty accurate summary of the game if you’ve played Judie.
 If you haven’t, I’ll go into a little more detail below.

 Standard alchemy game fare.
 Buy or find books containing alchemy recipes, buy and find ingredients, throw them in a pot according to the recipe and then use or sell whatever comes out.
 As with Atelier Judie, the quality of the ingredients used has a big effect on the resulting item.
-In other games either one item has a single effect or the difference in effects comes from substitute ingredients or reagents used.
+In other games either each item has a single effect or you can get different effects by varying the ingredients or reagents used.
 In Judie/Viorate it’s all about the raw materials.
 Use really good candles and you’ll get really good bombs.
 Use really good cheese and you’ll get really good cheesecake.
 Simple enough to understand.

 Long story short, Atelier Viorate’s alchemy system has all the fun and complexity of the conventional Atelier alchemy systems but with much less of the frustration Judie introduced.
 My only little complaint so far is that there aren’t that many items to make.
 And if you’ve played other Atelier games, most of them aren’t original either.
 But I haven’t even finished my first 3 years and gotten my 2-year extension yet, so there’s still time to get more recipes and raw materials.